Pruning Neural Networks: Optimize and Accelerate Inference

 Recovery Fine-Tuning after pruning

 Pruning always causes degradation.
-Recovery training recovers some quality:
+Recovery training restores part of the quality:

 # After pruning — brief fine-tuning for recovery